Diiamondrecords/REAPER-Composition-Ecosystem-Manual/README.md

 "Music is not the art of adding more notes.
 It is the art of making every note matter."

 End of Appendix A
+Appendix B
+100 Questions Every Composer Should Ask

+"The quality of your music depends on the quality of the questions you ask while writing it."

+Before Writing

+1. Why am I writing this piece?

+2. What emotion should remain after the last note?

+3. Who is the listener?

+4. What style best communicates this idea?

+5. What makes this composition different?

+6. What should the audience remember?

+7. Is this music telling a story?

+8. What is the emotional destination?

+9. What is the musical destination?

+10. What inspired this idea?

+Song Form

+11. Does the introduction create curiosity?

+12. Does the first section establish identity?

+13. Does every section have a purpose?

+14. Does the chorus feel earned?

+15. Does the bridge introduce meaningful contrast?

+16. Does the ending satisfy the journey?

+17. Could one section be shorter?

+18. Could one section be longer?

+19. Is there enough contrast between sections?

+20. Does the song ever surprise the listener?

+Harmony

+21. Does the harmony support the emotion?

+22. Are chord changes natural?

+23. Is voice leading smooth?

+24. Have I used unnecessary complexity?

+25. Would fewer chords work better?

+26. Should tension last longer?

+27. Should the harmony resolve sooner?

+28. Would borrowed harmony improve this section?

+29. Does every modulation have a purpose?

+30. Does harmony help the melody?

+Melody

+31. Can someone remember this melody after hearing it once?

+32. Is the contour interesting?

+33. Is there enough repetition?

+34. Is there enough variation?

+35. Does the melody breathe?

+36. Does it answer itself?

+37. Is the climax placed correctly?

+38. Is anything unnecessary?

+39. Would fewer notes improve clarity?

+40. Does this melody belong to this harmony?

+Rhythm

+41. Does rhythm create movement?

+42. Is the groove consistent?

+43. Is there enough syncopation?

+44. Is there too much syncopation?

+45. Does rhythm support the style?

+46. Where should silence occur?

+47. Does rhythm create anticipation?

+48. Does rhythm become repetitive?

+49. Should one section be calmer?

+50. Should one section become more active?

+Bass

+51. Does the bass support the harmony?

+52. Does it support the groove?

+53. Is the bass moving enough?

+54. Is it moving too much?

+55. Does it interact with the kick?

+56. Does it complement the melody?

+57. Is there enough rhythmic variety?

+58. Does register remain consistent?

+59. Does the bass help transitions?

+60. Would fewer notes improve the groove?

+Arrangement

+61. Does every instrument have a purpose?

+62. Are too many instruments playing?

+63. Does the arrangement breathe?

+64. Is there enough contrast?

+65. Does instrumentation evolve?

+66. Does density increase naturally?

+67. Where should instruments disappear?

+68. Where should new instruments appear?

+69. Does orchestration match emotion?

+70. Does every entrance matter?

+Theme Development

+71. Does the listener recognize the theme?

+72. Has it evolved?

+73. Have I changed too much?

+74. Have I changed too little?

+75. Does variation strengthen identity?

+76. Would another rhythmic variation help?

+77. Would inversion improve this section?

+78. Could fragmentation create interest?

+79. Should the theme return sooner?

+80. Does the final appearance feel satisfying?

+Refinement

+81. What can I remove?

+82. What can become simpler?

+83. What deserves more attention?

+84. What sounds repetitive?

+85. What sounds forced?

+86. Does every transition work?

+87. Are dynamics effective?

+88. Does the composition flow naturally?

+89. Is every note justified?

+90. Have I listened without editing?

+Final Evaluation

+91. Does the composition achieve its emotional goal?

+92. Would I enjoy hearing it tomorrow?

+93. Would someone else remember it?

+94. What is the strongest moment?

+95. What is the weakest moment?

+96. What did I learn while writing it?

+97. What will I improve next time?

+98. Is the composition finished?

+99. Am I changing it because it needs improvement or because I'm afraid to finish?

+100. Am I proud to put my name on this piece?

+Professional Habit: Before exporting your final mix, spend five minutes answering these questions honestly.
+They will often reveal improvements that are easy to miss during the excitement of composing.

+End of Appendix B